telerik/xamarin-forms-docs/controls/richtexteditor/working-with-images/richtexteditor-insert-images.md

 # Toolbar Items for Working With Images

-In this article we will review the built-in toolbar items for imsert and edit images.
+In this article we will review the built-in toolbar items for insert and edit images.

 ## Insert Images